 Half Hitch.-The end of the rope is passed

 round the standing part and brought up through the bight (Fig. 18).

 Two Half Hitches.-Make a half hitch and repeat it (Fig. 19).
+Two

-a post, or making fast a rope to a ring.
+or making fast a rope to a ring.

 Figure or Eight, or Flemish, Knot.-Pass the

 end of the rope over and then under the standing part and bring

 it down through the bight from above (Fig. 20).
 This knot is used

 on the end of a headsail sheet to prevent it running out through